vning93/AI_HW3/Report.md

 As you can see, the policy relaxes from right to left and results in a steady decrease in the utility we gain from an offer over time.
 This policy is aggressive but fair.

+###### Linear Negotiator
+A negotiator with a linearly decreasing threshold over time when it comes to accepting offers.

 ###### LinearThenAsymptoticNegotiator
 This negotiator is a middle man between the Linear and Asymptotic negotiator.
 In the first half of a negotiation it relaxes its acceptence criteria at a linear rate and in the second half it relaxes with the function 1/x.